Major Requirements & Related Programs

 Biology Options

 There are 7 options for those who wish to study Biology.
 For those who want broad training in the entire field, the department recommends the Biology Major.
-For those who want to focus on a specific subfield, the department recommends considering one of the tracks outlined below.
-Each of these 5 tracks requires concentrated study in one of the four subfields and provides strong training for graduate study in that subfield.
-The requirements for each track include completion of all the requirements for a Biology Major.
+For those who want to focus on a specific subfield, the department recommends considering one of the specializations outlined below.
+Each of these 5 specializations requires concentrated study in one of the four subfields and provides strong training for graduate study in that subfield.
+The requirements for each specialization include completion of all the requirements for a Biology Major.
 For those who want to focus on environmental biology, the department recommends the Environmental Biology Major, which provides strong training for graduate study in environmental biology.

 Mission Statement